Qteb/Battleye-Ban-Checker/README.md

 # Battleye Ban Checker
-This tool scans steam config file for steam ids and check if they are banned.
+This tool scans steam config file for steam ids and check if they are banned. :sob:

 Just because your steam id isn’t banned doesn’t mean your key isn’t banned (bans before arma dropped GameSpy).